On the Sample Complexity of Learning for Blind Inverse Problems: Empirical reconstruction of

 \subsection{Sampling bounds}

-Let us now turn to the estimation error that affect Theorem~\ref{th:main_aprrox_and_sampling} to study it in more detail.
-This error is due to the fact that we have only a finite number of samples to estimate $\Lv_\xv^\lambda$ using~\eqref{eq:approx_LMMSE}.
-We assume in this work that our signals and observations are bounded (i.e., $\norm{\xv - \theta_\xv}^2\leq \rho_\xv$ and $\norm{\yv - \theta_\yv}^2\leq \rho_\yv$ with $\rho_\xv<\infty$ and $\rho_\yv<\infty$) almost surely.
-Let us start by giving our main sampling theorem that allow to obtain with high probability an operator arbitrarly close to the LMMSE given enough samples:
+Let us now turn to the estimation error appearing in the statement of Theorem~\ref{th:main_aprrox_and_sampling}.
+This error is due to the finite number sample average approximating $\Lv_\xv^\lambda$ using~\eqref{eq:approx_LMMSE}.
+We state the main sampling theorem allowing to obtain with high probability regularized sample LMMSE estimator arbitrarly close to the LMMSE given enough samples: